cvaadv/Theme-Updater/readme.markdown

 # Wordpress plugin: a theme updater for GitHub-hosted Wordpress themes

+NOTE: This fork allows this plugin to work with branches of a template repo.
+See my commit message.

 Do you wish that you could somehow get update notifications within WordPress for _custom_ themes that you use for your site?
 Perhaps a custom theme that you had developed specifically for your site?
 Or a theme you developed for a client site?
 And do you wish you could do "automatic updates" to those custom themes just like you can for _public_ themes available from WordPress.org?

 This WordPress plugin lets you host a custom theme in a Github _public_ repository (private repos are not supported) and then notify sites when a new version of the theme is available.
 Those sites can then perform an auto-update just as with publicly available themes.
 The plugin also allows you to roll back to a previous version of the theme.